Venafi/terraform-provider-venafi/website/docs/r/venafi_certificate.html.markdown

 ---
 subcategory: "Certificate Issuance"
 layout: "venafi"
-page_title: "Venafi: venafi_certificate"
+page_title: "CyberArk: venafi_certificate"
 description: |-
-  Provides access to TLS key and certificate data in Venafi.
-This can be used to define a Venafi certificate.
+  Provides access to TLS key and certificate data in CyberArk Machine Identity Service.
+This can be used to define a CyberArk certificate.
 ---

 # venafi_certificate